cansubetin/sdzkp/docs/analysis.rst

-:numref:`fig-sgd_benchmark_with_ci`  illustrates the execution time required to generate an instance of the Subgroup Distance (SGD) problem as a function of the number of generators.
+:numref:`fig-sgd_benchmark_with_ci`  illustrates the execution time required to generate an instance of the Subgroup Distance (SGD) problem as a function of the number of generators which is two times the number of variables in the employed Max2SAT instance.
 The plot includes error bars representing a 95% confidence interval, providing insight into the variability of the timing measurements.
 As the number of generators increases, the execution time rises significantly, showing a clear upward trend that appears to be nonlinear.
 This indicates that the complexity of generating an SGD instance grows rapidly with the number of generators.
 The increasing